pravg-amd/shark-ai/docs/user_guide.md

 source 3.11.venv/bin/activate
 ```

-## Install SHARK and its dependencies
+## Install amdshark and its dependencies

 First install a torch version that fulfills your needs: